 Various topics in automotive marketing and management.
 These may be one-time or occasional course offerings.
-Prerequisite: Dependent on specific course content

 AM 3980 RETAIL AUTOMOTIVE OPERATIONS MANAGEMENT (3 credits)

 A focus on workflow within the retail/wholesale value chain to achieve maximum product exposure.
 Students are challenged by an extensive case study requiring skills related to all value chain components.
 This is a highly intense class with limited enrollment.